mac50/Getting-and-Cleaning-Data-Assignment/README.md

 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Averaging the data for each activity and each subject is clear.
 What is meant by making it a tidy data set merits some discussion.
 In particular one has the choice of making it a wide set or long set depending on what will use the data for.
 In a long set each feature for each subject would be in a separate row.
 Given that there are 86 features X 30 subject X 6 activities.
 This would create a long file with four columns (subject,activity,feature, and value).
 Alternatively one could list all features in their own column for each subject and activity, resulting in 30 subjects x 6 activity rows with all 86 features listed per row.
 Given that the data are most likely to be analyzed to see which are useful for distinguishing activities,  we will probably want to examine multiple features simultaneously, and therefore the wide version seems more applicable.
+Finally, because beyond three digits the data is very likely meaningless I have limited the printout to three significant digits and made the output space delimited to improve readability.
+By changing the print line at the end of the script, any number of significant digits may be printed.